 Is there a drug problem?

 Yes, there’s a big problem with drugs.
 Living in such horrible conditions can only lead humans to drugs in an attempt to cope.
 A lot of the drug takers are young kids; literally five and six-year-olds.
 I’ve seen kids and men drunk together.

 I guess those conditions can also lead to a lot of domestic tension.
 Is domestic abuse a prevalent issue?

 Yes, it is.
 I was filming in this house once and the woman’s husband came back really drunk and had a go at her.
 He started hitting her and slapping her in front of me.
 There’s also, apparently, a lot of sex trafficking across Slovakia and in Lunik IX, in particular.

 Yes.
 And some have persuaded young Roma to go abroad under the illusion that life will be better, then they end up being forced into slavery.

 What are you hoping to achieve with this project?

 I need to give something back and that’s why I’m working on it.
 The thing is, when you’re brought up in poverty, you just think that's what life is like.
 I didn’t know that there was a booming middle class on the outside.
 I have some very happy early childhood memories, but I also remember the bad parts.
-I remember my mom being racially attacked.
-I remember how we were once denied service at a restaurant because of the color of our skin.
+I remember my mum being racially attacked.
+I remember how we were once denied service at a restaurant because of the colour of our skin.
 It's because of these experiences that I feel I need to give Roma a voice.
 And the only way for me to do that is through photography and filmmaking.